danw8/web-bones-rs/README.md

 This is a repository to get you started with web development in pure rust.

 ## Setup
 Follow the Setup.md file.
 This document helps you setup a environment and tools to get you started with rust development.
+This is geared toward windows developers.
+Linux users should have a easier time setting things up, but could still follow the parts that may be relevant.

 ## Purpose
 This repository is meant to be helpful in figuring out how different libraries in the rust ecosystem that can be used to build web applications in rust.